 Ready to search like a Librarian?
 Learn more with Scopus video tutorials

-Previously known as Web of Knowledge, WoS includes the Conference Proceedings, Journal Citation Reports (JCR), Medline databases, and the ProQuest Dissertations & Theses Citation Index.
-It covers a very broad range of subjects relating to science, technology, social sciences and medicine.
-The ability to carry out citation searching is a key feature.
+WoS covers a very broad range of subjects relating to science, technology, social sciences and medicine.
+The ability to carry out citation searching is a key feature along with advanced search functions.

 Subject databases provide access to the abstract and/or full text of articles listed in the publisher databases.
 For example, Emerald Insight content is entirely indexed in the ProQuest One Business database.
 Therefore, you should only need to search the subject databases.
 However, you can search the publisher databases if you find you are missing relevant articles when searching the subject databases.
 The choice is yours but always document your choices and the reasons behind them.